aimeele97/bike_sale_analysis/README.md

 ## Sample SQL Queries Used in the Analysis

-Here are a few SQL queries that were instrumental in deriving the insights:

-### What were the total orders, quantity sold, and revenue generated each year?
+__What were the total orders, quantity sold, and revenue generated each year?__

 ```sql
 SELECT
     Year,